DataDog/hiring-engineers/answers.md

 As you'll soon see, the Datadog platform can provide a ton of information on your various systems.
 In order to make sense of all that data and turn it into actionable information, you'll want to have a good cadence of tagging.

 Datadog tags let you assign properties to data so it can be filtered, grouped, and organized in relation to it's relevant components.
 For example, on one of your dashboards you might simply see that one of your host machine's physical storage is running low.
-Alternatively, with more tagging, you could see that in the AWS us-west-2 region in one of your Windows Server 2012 EC2 instances, the volume under serial number FAND-B0A8 is nearly full.
+Alternatively, with more tagging, you could see that in the AWS us-west-2 Region in one of your Windows Server 2012 EC2 instances, the volume under serial number FAND-B0A8 is nearly full.

 You don't necessarily have to get that granular with your tags but as any developer who's had to build a hotfix will know, the more specific information you have on the origin and root cause of your issue(s), the better.

 ### Defining Tags

 Datadog gives you freedom to tag your various application components however you like.
-That said if you need a little direction in your naming conventions, DataDog best practices for tagging can be found [here](https://docs.datadoghq.com/tagging/#why-it-matters).
+That said, if you need a little direction in your naming conventions, DataDog best practices for tagging can be found [here](https://docs.datadoghq.com/tagging/#why-it-matters).

 For this example we're going to tag our host machine based off geographical location (region/availability-zone if you're using AWS), machine name, and environment (production, dev, etc.).

 ### Configuring Tags

-Let's start by tagging your host machine.
-First you'll need to navigate to the `datadog.yaml` configuration file on your relevant OS (see [Agent config file paths](https://docs.datadoghq.com/agent/guide/agent-configuration-files/?tab=agentv6v7)).
+In order to tag your host machine, you'll need to navigate to the `datadog.yaml` configuration file on your relevant OS (see [Agent config file paths](https://docs.datadoghq.com/agent/guide/agent-configuration-files/?tab=agentv6v7)).

 Once inside the `datadog.yaml` file navigate to the `tags` key to callout your host machine's tags.
 Tags can be labeled in either of two syntaxes (see [Assigning Tags](https://docs.datadoghq.com/tagging/assigning_tags/?tab=agentv6v7)).
 The tags and syntax I used are shown below as well as in my [datadog.yaml](configfiles/datadog.yaml) file.